Depressants Addiction Treatment

 Withdrawal and Recovery Process

 Withdrawal symptoms from depressants can be severe and potentially life-threatening.
 Medical assistance is required for safe withdrawal from most depressant drugs used regularly.
-Common Withdrawal Symptoms:- Anxiety and panic attacks

 - Tremors and muscle tension